The Short Version

 And I believe the church is one of the most powerful ways to accomplish that mission.
 I understand that the church has a sordid history.
 We've made a lot of mistakes, at times we are down right ugly.
 But that's because the church is filled with imperfect people marked by their own brokenness.
 I'm not making excuses for the church.
 But the church needs just as much grace as everyone else does.

-Grace is the great equalizer of us all, because everyone of us needs it.
+Grace is the great equalizer of us all, because everyone needs it.

 The greatest story ever told is about a Jewish Carpenter who came into an imperfect world in order to set people free from the brokenness they found themselves in.
 Jesus is doing the same thing today, he's just doing it through the church.